backdrop/backdrop-issues/procedures/docs/backdrop-docker-image.md

   * Update  `ENVVAR` for` BACKDROP_VERSION` to the new release tag
     * Update Dockerfiles (apache) with the new version string
     * Update Dockerfiles (fpm) with the new version string
-    * File an issue/`PR` against https://github.com/backdrop-ops/backdrop-docker
   * Update the MD5 checksum
     * Download the release in question
     * Run `md5 {filename}.tar.gz`
       * This will output the new md5 hash
     * Update Dockerfiles (apache) with the new MD5 hash
     * Update Dockerfiles (fpm) with the new MD5 hash
-  * File `PR` against /backdrop-ops/backdrop-docker
+  * File an issue + PR against https://github.com/backdrop-ops/backdrop-docker
     * Pass travis tests
   * Merge `PR`
     * Get merge commit hash for official docker-library